Frequent asked library questions answered:

 • Windows Media Player and Adobe Reader

-Files can be saved temporarily on the library computers only until your computer session ends and then all files will be erased.
+Files can be saved temporarily on the library computers.
+Once your computer session ends, all files will be erased.
 You cannot install your own software on the library computers and the library does not have any software that can be copied or checked out.